Carrier Residential Sales Crater 38% in Q4 as Data-Center Orders Surge 400%

 Revenue fell 6% year over year in the quarter, with adjusted earnings per share landing at $0.34.
 The Climate Solutions Americas residential business was down 38% on an organic basis, driven by distributor destocking as the industry works through R-410A inventory ahead of the full R-454B transition.
 Homeowner demand, Carrier said, also softened on higher financing costs and slower existing-home turnover.

 Then CEO David Gitlin flipped the page.
-Commercial HVAC orders were up double digits in Q4, and data-center cooling orders came in at roughly 4x year over year.
-Carrier's full-year 2026 guidance implies close to a 50% lift in commercial orders for the year, and the company is now targeting $1.5 billion in 2026 data-center revenue, a number that would have sounded absurd five years ago.
+Commercial HVAC orders were up nearly 50% in Q4, and North American data-center orders surged about 400% year over year — "more than 5x," in Gitlin's framing.
+For full-year 2026, Carrier expects data-center orders to grow about 50% and its broader commercial HVAC business to keep posting double-digit growth, as it has for five straight years.
+The company is now targeting $1.5 billion in 2026 data-center revenue, up from roughly $1 billion in 2025, a number that would have sounded absurd five years ago.

 That's a big swing.